aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-fields/specify-locale-at-field-level/_index.md

 This was an example source code to specify localization at the field level in a document using Aspose.Words for .NET.
 You can use this code to insert date fields with specific locations in your Word documents.

+### FAQ's

+#### Q: How can I specify the field-level locale in Aspose.Words for .NET?

+A: To specify the locale at the field level in Aspose.Words for .NET, you can use the `FieldOptions` class and its `FieldLocale` property to set the desired locale.
+For example, you can use `FieldOptions.FieldLocale = new CultureInfo("fr-FR")` to specify the French (France) locale.

+#### Q: Is it possible to specify a different locale for each field in Aspose.Words for .NET?

+A: Yes, it is possible to specify a different locale for each field in Aspose.Words for .NET.
+You can use the `FieldOptions.FieldLocale` property before creating or updating a specific field to assign it a different locale.

+#### Q: How can I get the currently used locale for a field in Aspose.Words for .NET?

+A: To get the currently used locale for a field in Aspose.Words for .NET, you can use the field's `Field.LocaleId` property.
+This will allow you to get the locale identifier associated with the field.